In Egypt, host of COP27, a small step toward green energy

 Its use of natural gas has also helped, allowing Egypt to move away from burning coal and oil, much dirtier industries — but nevertheless, gas is still a fossil fuel.

+Biden also announced that they would work with Egypt to reduce green gas emissions through capturing “nearly 14 billion cubic meters of natural gas, which Egypt currently flares, vents or leaks from its oil and gas operations.”

+“Because of this cooperation, Egypt has elevated its climate ambition,” Biden said, referring to climate goals nations are required to submit to the United Nations in line with the Paris Agreement.

-The government has revealed few details on how it will implement or finance the 2035 vision.
+The Egyptian government has revealed few details on how it will implement or finance the 2035 vision — or the revised 2030 plan the U.S. and Germany mentioned Friday in a joint statement with Egypt.
 Foreign investment will likely play a big part, as countries in Europe look south for solar power.
 The European Bank for Reconstruction and Development has allotted $10 billion of funding for over 150 projects across Egypt, with Benban claimed as one of its major successes.

-The farm is designed to grow as demand for solar energy increases.
+The sprawling farm is designed to grow as demand for solar energy increases.
+And there’s plenty more room for windmills, too, along Egypt’s blustery coastline.

-‘‘It offers great potential for us and other investors,’’ said Faisal Eissa, general manager for Egypt at Lekela, a Dutch company that has invested in Benban.
+‘’It offers great potential for us and other investors,‘’ said Faisal Eissa, general manager for Egypt at Lekela, speaking of the government’s aim to increase green energy.
+The Amsterdam-headquartered company operates a windmill farm near the Red Sea city of Ras Ghareb.

 Egypt’s New and Renewable Energy Authority claims Benban has already reduced the country's annual greenhouse emission output.
 But there is still a long way to go.
 In 2020, renewables accounted for 6% of Egypt’s energy consumption, according to the U.S. Energy Information Administration, with petroleum products accounting for 36% and natural gas for 57%.
 Coal accounted for just 1%.

-Note: This story was first published on Nov.
-11, 2022.
-It was updated on Nov.
-12, 2022 to correct that Lekela is a company that operates a wind farm near Egypt’s Red Sea coast.